backdrop-contrib/style_settings/README.txt

 Allows any module or theme to have their CSS attributes configurable from the UI just by wrapping default CSS values (plus unit) in a code comment.
-These are then substituted in a separate rewritten CSS file by Drupal variables or theme settings.
+These are then substituted in a separate rewritten CSS file by backdrop variables or theme settings.
 The CSS is functional even if this module is not installed.

 All is cached so the performance impact is neglectable.
 The rewritten CSS files